ShaunFerris/Coding-Note-Taking/Web Front-End - React - Components.md

 <blockquote style="color: cyan">Rendering ES6 style class components within other components is no different than rendering the simple components you used in the last few challenges.
 You can render JSX elements, stateless functional components, and ES6 class components within other components.</blockquote>

+## Rendering your components to the DOM
+We have so far looked at defining functional and class components, and how to compose components together, but none of our react code will actually render to the DOM and display in a web browser without making a call to the ReactDOM API.

+Here's a refresher on the syntax: `ReactDOM.render(componentToRender, targetNode)`.
+The first argument is the React component that you want to render.
+The second argument is the DOM node that you want to render that component within.

+React components are passed into `ReactDOM.render()` a little differently than JSX elements.
+For JSX elements, you pass in the name of the element that you want to render.
+However, for React components, you need to use the same syntax as if you were rendering a nested component, for example `ReactDOM.render(<ComponentToRender />, targetNode)`.
+You use this syntax for both ES6 class components and functional components.

+## Continuing with React
+Now that you can create and compose JSX elements, functional components, and class components, the next topic to learn is props: [[Web Front-End - React - Props]]